 FLATTERING YOUR FEATURES

 In my experience, every woman, regardless of her shape, has an area of her body that she’s self-conscious about, so recognizing what area that is in advance is key.
 Choosing flattering silhouettes and colors that complement your natural features is the best way to ensure you’ll love the way you look in your photos.
-A-line or Fit and Flare dresses really accentuate the waist.
+A-line or Fit and Flare dress really accentuate the waist.
 Three-quarter length sleeves create an awesome slimming effect on all arms, so be on the lookout for an option with a longer length sleeve.
 You could also bring a cute jacket, blazer, or cardigan along, too.
 Thin straps or strapless dresses have the opposite effect on arms on camera, so I recommend avoiding those whenever possible if your goal is a set of slimmer-looking arms.
 Heels elongate women’s legs, making them look fabulous.
 Closed-toes heels, in particular, look great on camera because they carry out the line of your leg all the way down to your toe.
 These little tricks make all the difference!

 MAKE A STATEMENT